flame-engine/flame/doc/tutorials/platformer/step_2.md

 start thinking about how we will implement this game and our goals.
 To do this, let's break down what the game should do:

-- Ember should be able to be controlled left, right, and jump.
+- Ember should be able to be controlled to move left, right, and jump.
 - The level will be infinite, so we need a way to randomly load sections of the level.
 - The objective is to collect stars while avoiding enemies.
 - Enemies cannot be killed as you need to use the platforms to avoid them.